scheinmensch/scheinmensch.github.io/README.md

 #### Python | Seaborn | Matplotlib | Scikit-learn | XGBoost | Sampling

 The goal of this project was to develop a machine learning model to predict whether a candidate is looking for a job change or not.
 First, of course, I carried out a comprehensive EDA.
-The data was very poor, but my model still performs very solidly compared to others on Kaggle.
+The data was very poor and - on top - imbalanced, but my model still performs very solidly compared to others on Kaggle.

 ## [Infringement Detection](https://github.com/scheinmensch/Infringement_Detection_on_Airbnb)
 ![](/assets/img/airbnb.jpg)